 This is not simply a relaxation process.
 It is an exploration in my connection to my body.

-Whatever comes up is okay.
-It is always better than things are expressed than repressed.
+And whatever comes up is okay.
+It is always better that things are expressed than repressed.

 Try it for a month, see if it works for you.